 A project by OBSIVEN in France to increase awareness amongst the medical profession to issues and treatments peculiar to members of the nuclear community.

-Care & Wellbeing Fund (UK)
+Care Wellbeing and Inclusion Fund (UK)

 The Nuclear Community Charity fund began making grants to members of the British Nuclear Test Veterans Community in 2016.